Superluminal observers do not explain quantum superpositions

 for $|V|>1$.
 Note that in the case of time separated events $ds^2 \geq 0$ their $t$-coordinate ordering is invariant with respect to $L_V$ with $|V|<1$ which is not guaranteed in the case of $|V|>1$.
 Anyway, it is obvious that coordinates are essentially irrelevant and that any process can be described in any coordinate system.

 In the standard relativistic theory, there should be no particles that are at rest with respect to the coordinate system $(t_V,x_V)$ ($|V|>1$) which from now on will be denoted for simplicity as $(\tilde{t},\tilde{x})$ and so there should be no observers who consider $\tilde{t}$ and $\tilde{x}$ as time and space coordinates, respectively.
-Let us, however, try to generalize the standard approach and postulate the existence of an observer $\tilde{O}$ who's word line is $\tilde{x}=\text{const.}$, i.e., in the $(t,x)$ coordinate system he moves with superluminal velocity. \\\\ {\it Analysis of the thought experiment.} Let us now analyze the process depicted in Fig. \ref{fig2} from both observers $O$ and $\tilde{O}$ perspectives.
-Below, we use capital letters to both denote spacetime events and their corresponding TLAs.
-From the point of view of an observer $O$ the sequence of events is as follows.
+Let us, however, try to generalize the standard approach and postulate the existence of an observer $\tilde{O}$ whose worldline is $\tilde{x}=\text{const.}$, i.e., in the $(t,x)$ coordinate system he moves with superluminal velocity and who uses $(\tilde{t},\tilde{x})$ as his coordinate system. \\\\ {\it Analysis of the thought experiment.} Let us now analyze the process depicted in Fig. \ref{fig2} from both observers $O$ and $\tilde{O}$ perspectives.
+Below, we use capital letters to denote both spacetime events and their corresponding TLAs.
+From the point of view of an observer, $O$ the sequence of events is as follows.
 First, at time $t_A$ the TLA $A$ (initially prepared in state $e$) flips and emits a photon (event $A$).
 Then, at time $t_R$ mirror flips and reflects the photon (event $R$).
 Finally, the photon is absorbed (event $B$) at time $t_B$ by the TLA B (initially prepared in state $g$).
 This process is depicted in the left part of Fig. \ref{fig2} and corresponds to Fig. 3a in the Dragan and Ekert paper.

 How this process can be described by an observer $\tilde{O}$?
 The sequence of events (ordered with the use of $\tilde{t}$ coordinate) looks like this.
 First at time $\tilde{t}_R$ mirror flips.
 Then, at time $\tilde{t}_B$ the TLA $B$ flips, and finally, at time $\tilde{t}_A$ TLA $A$ flips (see the right part of Fig. \ref{fig2}).
 This sequence of events can be interpreted by the observer $\tilde{O}$ with respect to the flow of the $\tilde{t}$ coordinate in the following way.
 When the mirror flips, it emits a pair of photons, which then cause the flips of both TLAs.
 It is clear that our analysis of the mentioned process from the point of view of the observer $\tilde{O}$ is in contradiction with the interpretation of Dragan and Ekert.
 They propose that at the event $R$, mirror emits not a pair of photons but a single one.
 This single photon is claimed to be in superposition of the two paths.
 However, such a single photon is not able to induce observable effects in both paths (as long as the usual quantum mechanical notion of superposition is involved), so it cannot explain the occurrence of events $A$ and $B$.